StephenCleary/blog-stephencleary-dotcom/blog/_posts/2013-12-12-azure-cache-serialization-with-json.md

 Finally, I wanted to try JSON, since practically any modern Azure service _already_ has a reference to JSON.NET anyway.
 JSON performed quite well: 189 bytes (140 compressed).
 The serialized instance looks like this:

+{% highlight javascript %}
 {"$type":"AzureCacheSizeTest.MyTypeNSer, AzureCacheSizeTest","FirstName":"Christopher","LastName":"Dombrowski","Description":"This is a generic string solely for the purpose of searching."}
+{% endhighlight %}

 However, I was also aware that JSON.NET supports BSON (Binary JSON), so I was curious to see whether there were any further space savings that I could squeeze out.
 BSON was slightly _less_ efficient than JSON, weighing in at 197 bytes (152 compressed).
 As it turns out, BSON is not a "compressed JSON" format as much as it is a "fast and traversable" JSON, as [described in their FAQ]( http://bsonspec.org/#/faq).
 For completeness, here's the same instance as it appears in BSON: